๐Ÿ›ก๏ธImmunobiology

 Self-Check Questions

-1. Which two vaccine types produce antigens endogenously within host cells, and why does this matter for the type of immunity generated?
+1. Which vaccine types produce antigens endogenously within host cells, and why does this matter for the type of immunity generated?

 2. A patient is immunocompromised following chemotherapy.
 Which vaccine platforms would be contraindicated, and what immunological principle explains this restriction?

-3. Compare and contrast conjugate vaccines and standard subunit vaccines—what specific immunological problem do conjugate vaccines solve, and for which patient population is this most critical?
+3. Compare and contrast conjugate vaccines and standard subunit vaccines.
+What specific immunological problem do conjugate vaccines solve, and for which patient population is this most critical?

 5. Both mRNA and recombinant vector vaccines emerged as COVID-19 vaccine platforms.
 What advantage do they share over traditional approaches, and what is one key difference in how they deliver genetic material to host cells?